Embryo genetic testing for a healthy baby

 Not only does embryo genetic testing give hopeful parents peace of mind that the embryo that is transferred has high potential to develop into a healthy child, the fertility specialist can confidently transfer just one embryo, reducing the chance of a high-risk multiple pregnancy.

-PGT is an excellent choice for women and couples who:
+PGT-A is an excellent choice for women and couples who:

 - Have experienced recurrent pregnancy loss